smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ## Potential Downsides

-SDL is not able to check that 2 different transports belong to the same device.
+SDL Core is not able to check that two different transports belong to the same device.

 For a device connected by two different transport types, SDL will understand this as two different devices.